yguenduez/nerd-neck/readme.md

 ### Building/Flashing

-Then go into the the `nerd-neck` directory and
+Then go into the `nerd-neck` directory and
 `source ~/export-esp.h` (generated from `espup install`).

 To build and flash it the firmware to the device,